jantman/awslimitchecker/docs/source/development.rst

    * ``twine upload -r test dist/*``
    * Check that the README renders at https://testpypi.python.org/pypi/awslimitchecker

-10. Create a pull request for the release to be merged into master.
+12. Create a pull request for the release to be merged into master.
 Upon successful Travis build, merge it.
-11. Tag the release in Git, push tag to GitHub:
+13. Tag the release in Git, push tag to GitHub:

    * tag the release with a signed tag: ``git tag -s -a X.Y.Z -m 'X.Y.Z released YYYY-MM-DD'``
    * Verify the signature on the tag, just to be sure: ``git tag -v X.Y.Z``
    * push the tag to GitHub: ``git push origin X.Y.Z``

-12. Upload package to live pypi:
+14. Upload package to live pypi:

     * ``twine upload dist/*``

-13. make sure any GH issues fixed in the release were closed.
+15. make sure any GH issues fixed in the release were closed.
-14. merge master back into develop
+16. merge master back into develop
+17. Run ``dev/release.py release`` to create the release on GitHub.
-15. Ensure that the issues are moved to Done on the `waffle.io board <https://waffle.io/jantman/awslimitchecker>`_
+18. Ensure that the issues are moved to Done on the `waffle.io board <https://waffle.io/jantman/awslimitchecker>`_
-16. Blog, tweet, etc. about the new version.
+19. Blog, tweet, etc. about the new version.

 Release Issue Template
 ++++++++++++++++++++++